gvorbeck/dmcm/README.md

 ```
 ##### Fields
 * `title` - [REQUIRED] The full title of your Adventure.
-* `icon` - [OPTIONAL] An icon that will represent your adventure.
+* `icon` - An icon that will represent your adventure.
 Must start with `game-icon-`. (source: [Game Icons Font](https://seiyria.com/gameicons-font/))
-* `levels` - [OPTIONAL] The levels Player Characters (PCs) should start and end at while playing this Adventure.
+* `levels` - The levels Player Characters (PCs) should start and end at while playing this Adventure.
-* `playernum` - [OPTIONAL] The number of players this Adventure is best played with.
+* `playernum` - The number of players this Adventure is best played with.
-* `setting` - [OPTIONAL] The world in which this adventure takes place in.
+* `setting` - The world in which this adventure takes place in.
-* `links` - [OPTIONAL] A list of external links that should be listed on this Adventure's homepage (ex: walkthroughs, dm guides, inspiration, etc).
+* `links` - A list of external links that should be listed on this Adventure's homepage (ex: walkthroughs, dm guides, inspiration, etc).
 Include a `url` key and `title` key for each link.
-* `players` - [OPTIONAL] A list of PCs involved in this adventure.
+* `players` - A list of PCs involved in this adventure.
 This is used on Location pages on the Footer Drawer so that you can refer to certain stats of your players as you advance through locations.
 Currently, only the `passiveperception` key is used, but this will be expanded later.
 * The body of the `.mdx` file is to be used as general description for the adventure and is used both on the Adventures list page (`/adventures/`) and the Adventure homepage.

 Once you have your `index.mdx` file created, it's time to create the directories your adventure will need: